WHY SELL WITH HELANDER?

 You can see a written itemisation of sold lots in the My Pages section of our website after the auction has ended.
 Your settlement statements of all fully paid items will appear in the service on the 16th day of the month following the auction, unless you have ordered services from Helander (e.g. collection) that remain uninvoiced at the time.
 In this case the statements will be delivered after covering these costs and you will be sent an e-mail notification.

 The proceeds of all fully paid items from the sale are transferred to your bank account on the 16th day of the month following the auction or on the first following banking day after it.
 The auction house’s commission is deducted from the hammer price of each auctioned lot.
 The commission is 25% of the hammer price + €7/lot (at a minimum €37/lot).
 The commission includes value added tax of 24%.
-Other fees e.g. pickup are invoiced separately.
+Other fees e.g. pickup are deducted from the sales result.

 5. Unsold items